 - And the gradual introduction of Tennis-Elbow-specific rehab exercises (sometimes delayed, depending on severity).

-(Which is what I teach here in the Tennis Elbow Classroom self-help program)
+Which is exactly what I teach my student / members here at Tennis Elbow Classroom

 I’m very confident the more time you spend here reading and watching my videos, the more you’ll understand why this is the logical approach.